Lampard has allowed Chelsea stars freedom to express themselves - Jorginho | Goal.com

 Jorginho, Mateo Kovacic and N’Golo Kante have shared four of Chelsea's last nine goals across all competitions between them, helping ease the scoring burden placed on first-choice centre-forward Tammy Abraham.

-Ahead of a crucial trip to West Ham on Saturday, Jorginho added on his increased responsibilities in the attack: "It’s very important for us midfielders to score goals and Frank keeps asking us to get into the box.
+Ahead of a crucial home clash with West Ham on Saturday, Jorginho added on his increased responsibilities in the attack: "It’s very important for us midfielders to score goals and Frank keeps asking us to get into the box.

 "He keeps pushing us to do that, which is a good thing for us and for the team because the more players that can score is better for our team."

-After their latest fixture at the London Stadium, Chelsea will look ahead to Aston Villa's arrival at Stamford Bridge on Wednesday.
+After their latest Premier League fixture, Chelsea will look ahead to Aston Villa's arrival at Stamford Bridge on Wednesday.